Begbies Traynor Group

 Stay-of-Execution.jpg

-When a limited company fails to pay a County Court Judgment (CCJ), the creditor can seek enforcement assistance from High Court Enforcement Officers (HCEOs), also known as bailiffs.
+When a limited company fails to pay a County Court Judgment (CCJ), the creditor can seek enforcement assistance from High Court Enforcement Officers (HCEOs), a type of bailiff authorised by the High Court to enforce a writ.

-Although this is generally an expensive process for the creditor, it can also be an effective way to recoup their money.
-Bailiffs are appointed to seize business assets from the company’s premises, with a view to selling them at auction.
+Although this is generally an expensive process for the creditor, it can be the most effective way to recoup their money.
+Bailiffs are appointed to seize business assets from the company’s premises, with a view to selling them at auction so that the proceeds can be used to repay the debts owed.

-Under certain circumstances, however, the limited company may seek a ‘stay of execution’ that prevents the planned enforcement action from taking place.
+Under certain circumstances, however, the limited company may seek a ‘stay of execution’.

 A stay of execution provides vital time for a limited company to reorganise its financial affairs if it cannot afford to pay a County Court Judgment, or is unable to come to an agreement with the High Court Enforcement Officers.